 Scanning Outlook With Outlook Configuration Analyzer Tool

 First of all, you need to start the OCAT tool.
 You can do this by clicking the OCAT icon on your desktop.
-If the icon is not present on desktop, look for the Outlook Configuration Analyzer Tool folder in the All Programs menu in Start menu and then click on Microsoft OCAT to start the application.
+If the icon is not present on the desktop, look for the Outlook Configuration Analyzer Tool folder in the All Programs menu in Start menu and then click on Microsoft OCAT to start the application.
 The first time you run the application, you will get a screen as shown in figure 2 below.

 The first screen gives you two options – Check for updates at startup and Do not check for updates at startup.
-If you select Check for updates at startup, OCAT will check out the OCAT webpage for any new rules and .msi files before presenting you with options to scan Microsoft Outlook.
+If you select Check for updates at startup, OCAT will check out the OCAT web page for any new rules and .msi files before presenting you with options to scan Microsoft Outlook.
 I recommend that you keep the first option selected as that will help you with latest rules to scan and identify problems in Microsoft Outlook.
 If you need to access this page again at a later stage, you can click on Updates under Also See.

 When you click on Welcome in the left pane, you get options to start a scan, to view reports of a previous scan or to use Exchange Remote Connectivity Analyzer.
 The last option is just a link and OCAT has nothing special to do it.
-The OCAT team included the link in the tool as they thought you may want a quick link to the Exchange Remote Connectivity Analyzer.
+The OCAT team included the link in the tool as they thought you might want a quick link to the Exchange Remote Connectivity Analyzer.

 You can click Start A Scan to simply start a scan without having to go to the Welcome options.
 When you click on Start A Scan, you get a screen where you are asked to enter a name for the scan.
 Enter a name/label that will help you identify the scan later.

 After entering the label, you can select if you wish to perform a Full Scan or an Offline Scan.
 Note that you cannot use Full Scan for Microsoft Outlook 2003.
 You have to select Offline Scan in this case.
 You can also use Offline scan if you do are not running Outlook.
 After making your selection, click on Start Scanning.
 Microsoft Outlook Configuration Analyzer Tool will take few minutes to scan Outlook profiles.
 If you are using Full Scan, you need to keep Outlook running.
 If Outlook is not running during the OCAT scan, you will receive a message saying Outlook is not running and that you have to start it.
-After the scan is complete, you will get a window that shows you summary of the scan.
+After the scan is complete, you will get a window that shows you a summary of the scan.

 In case you receive a message saying you will receive an error message in case you add a delegate to Microsoft Outlook, you need to provide your credentials to connect to your Exchange Server.
 You can specify these credentials on the first page where you select Offline or Full Scan.
 Click on Show Credentials For Active Directory Logon and enter details in the related textboxes.
-You will first have to select Enable Credentials when mailbox account does not match Windows account so that the text boxes for ID, password and domain are activated.
+You will first have to select Enable Credentials when mailbox account does not match Windows account so that the text boxes for ID, password, and domain are activated.

 Viewing The Reports Of Scan And Fixing Errors

 While you are at the summary view of OCAT (refer figure 4 above), click on View a report of this configuration scan.
-If you exited that screen, you can still view the reports of that scan by clicking on Select a Configuration Scan to View in the left pane of Outlook Configuration Analyzer Tool.
+If you exited that screen, you could still view the reports of that scan by clicking on Select a Configuration Scan to View in the left pane of Outlook Configuration Analyzer Tool.
 In the right pane, you can see a list of scans that were performed.
-Since you entered a name to label to your scan, select the scan label in the right pane and click on View a report of this scan.
+Since you entered a name to the label to your scan, select the scan label in the right pane and click on View a report of this scan.

 It takes a while before OCAT generates reports related to the scan you selected.
 Once ready, you get to select between two views to check out the reports related to the scan.
 Actually, there are three options but the last one – Other Reports – gives you just a runtime log of the scan performed and is not much useful other than identifying issues that may have made a scan go wrong.